-After taking in the views, keep walking to the botanical gardens of Cap Roig on a steep hillside and soon you reach the urbanization of Palafrugell.
-Once there, there’s a refurbished path with amazing views of the sea and the city.
-And finally we arrive at the chic seaside village Calella de Palafrugell.
+After taking in the views, keep walking to the botanical gardens of Cap Roig on a steep hillside, and soon you’ll reach the urbanization of Palafrugell.
+Once there, there’s a refurbished path with picture-postcard views of the sea and the city.
+Some kilometres later, you’ll arrive at the chic seaside village Calella de Palafrugell.

 Know before you go

-- We brought all the food (lunch and some snacks) from home.
+- We brought all the food (lunch and some snacks) from home

 More info about Calella and Palamós